fedora-infra/pkgdb2/doc/contributing.rst

 Contributing
 ============

-If you're submitting patches to pkgdb, please observe the following:
+If you're submitting patches to pkgdb2, please observe the following:

 - Check that your python code is `PEP8-compliant
   <http://www.python.org/dev/peps/pep-0008/>`_.
 There is a `pep8 tool